Babarix/RSI-Crawler/README.md

 RSI-Crawler
 ===========

-A Crawler for thw Star Citizen Wiki
+A Crawler for the Star Citizen Wiki